Griffan/FASTQuick/Readme.md

    make

-   cd ../example
+   make test

-   bash run.test.sh
+   Installation complete successfully if pass all  tests finished successfully.

-   Installation complete successfully if it says "All tests finished successfully."
+####Notice that if you use docker to deploy, the minimal memory requirement is 4GB.

 ### EXAMPLES